abdreams/CompetitiveProgramming/README.md

 npm start
 ```

-This will give you a working implementation with separate components for Allocation View, Bond Equity, and Asset Class, each displaying its respective data using React, Tailwind CSS, and Chart.js.
+This will give you a working implementation with a portfolio table that allows selecting different portfolios.
+Upon selection, the pie chart in the Portfolio Diversity section updates to display the respective portfolio's data using React, Tailwind CSS, and Chart.js.